Life of Josutty: Plot

 Josutty (Dileep) is the son of Joseph and Shoshamma.
 He belongs to a middle class traditional Christian farmer family in Kattappana, Idukki.
 As a child he desired to become a priest.
 But he falls in love with Jessy (Rachana Narayanankutty), his neighbor and childhood friend.
 Josutty is a sixth standard dropout and from a poor background, the reason why Jessy's dad refuses to marry her off to Josutty.
 Jessy was ready to go against her father and marry Josutty, but he doesn't want their families to suffer because of them.
 Later, Jessy married and moved on.

 Josutty's family was in deep debt and had sister to marry off, yielding to the advice from his friends and relatives he agrees to marry Rose (Jyothi Krishna), a divorcée nurse settled in New Zealand.
 After the marriage, he travels to Rotorua in New Zealand to join his wife.
 Upon reaching there, Josutty's life turns upside down.
 Rose's bipolar character confuses Josutty and later he finds out his wife is pursuing an extramarital life with her former boyfriend.

 All of a sudden he realizes that he is a "total square" and that everything he believed to be true throughout life was wrong and he vows to make money.
 His friend Priya and Devassy helps him to run a restaurant and he slowly grows economically.
 He falls for Priya and works for nine years in New Zealand.
 He proposes to Priya once but Priya confesses with grief that still her marriage status with her far staying and homosexual husband cannot be changed.

 After his father's death he goes back to Kattappana facing repressed realities of emptiness in his life from the passing away of his mother, father and close friend.
-There he meets a door to door sales woman(Nayantara) and marries her and vows to have more children than his first love and neighbor Jessy with the intent to "live life to the fullest".
+There he meets a door to door sales woman (Nayanthara) and marries her and vows to have more children than his first love and neighbor Jessy with the intent to "live life to the fullest".